aludmila-gdev/aludmila-gdev/README.md

 ------------------------------------------------------------------------
 ## About Me
-I'm a Lead Quality Consultant with 13+ years of experience.
+I'm a Lead Mobile Developer with 13+ years of experience.
 MBA in Strategic Quality Management and CTFL, CTFL-AT, CTAL-TAE, CTAL-SEC.

 Currently focused on Mobile projects, with experience in development, test automation and build pipelines.
 I already had the opportunity to work with different clients from North and South America.